 1. Generalized Anxiety Disorder (GAD)

-- Persistent, excessive worry about daily life, health, family, or the future
+- Persistent, excessive worries about everyday life, health, family, or the future

-- "What if?" thought spiral without a concrete reason
+- "What if?" thought spiral without a specific reason

 - Often accompanied by sleep disturbances and irritability